Demons Are a Girl's Best Friend (album)

-Demons Are a Girl's Best Friend is the fourth album by the Danish psychobilly band the Nekromantix, released in 1996 by Nervous Records.
-It was the band's last album to include drummer Tim Kristensen (credited as Grim Tim Hansdsome), and only album to include guitarist Søren Munk Petersen.
+Demons Are a Girl's Best Friend is the fourth album by the Danish psychobilly band the Nekromantix, through Nervous Records.
+It was released in 1996.
+It was the band's last album to include drummer Tim Kristensen (credited as Grim Tim Handsome), and the only album to include guitarist Søren Munk Petersen.
 After both members left the group, original guitarist Peter Sandorff returned to the lineup and brought in his brother Kristian as drummer.
 The CD and LP versions of the album were released with different covers, and the LP also included the "Demons Are a Girl's Best Friend" single.
 The album was re-released in 2002 with new artwork and two bonus tracks.

 Track listing

 All songs written by Gaarde/Kristensen/Petersen except where indicated.